dleonsilva7226/Scout/README.md

 Example output:

-pgsql
-Copy code
 Logged Software Engineer — New Grad at Capital One to your tracker.

-Roadmap
+🗺️ Roadmap

 Dashboard for visualizing the job pipeline

-Status updater (tracks OA / interviews / offers)
+Automatic status updates (OA → interviews → offers)

 Tagging + priority scoring

-Assisted application autofill (manual approval only)
+Assisted application autofill (with manual confirmation)

-Resume/project matching for tailored written answers
+Resume & project matching for written-answer fields

-Notes
+🔒 Notes

-Scoutly does not submit job applications on behalf of the user.
+Scoutly never submits applications automatically.
-It only extracts and logs job information to support organized and intentional job searching.
+It only extracts and logs job information so users can stay organized and intentional.

-License
-MIT

-yaml
-Copy code

----
-- A GitHub description + tagline
-- A logo + Figma color palette

-Just say which one you want next.
+<div align="center"> MIT License • Made for developers on the job hunt </div> ```